scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 ![](https://i.imgur.com/SBhiufi.png)

 Now, I have experienced GitHub hell in R Studio a few times, which is why this step is optional.
 But when it works, it can be very convenient to have the GUI and stage commits and pushses all from the same program you are writing code and markdown in.
-You can always use the command lines to push/pull if you prefer.
+You can always use the command line to push/pull if you prefer.

 #### Step 3.
 Adding some citations